passageidentity/passage-flex-node/README.md

 ## Retrieve User Info

-To retrieve information about a user, you should use the `passage.user.get()` function.
-You will need to use a Passage API key, which can be created in the Passage Console under your Application Settings.
-This API key grants your web server access to the Passage management APIs to get and update information about users.
-This API key must be protected and stored in an appropriate secure storage location.
-It should never be hard-coded in the repository.
+To retrieve information about a user by their external ID -- which is the unique, immutable ID you supply to associate the Passage user with your user -- you should use the `passage.user.getUser()` function.

 ```javascript
 import Passage from '@passageidentity/passage-flex-node';